-The primary function of the VCIN/NCIC Unit is to review, verify, modify, delete, confirm, and enter various types records on persons, vehicles and other property.
-These records allow law enforcement to find, confirm and arrest wanted criminals; to verify and seize stolen property to further criminal convictions and to return that property to its rightful owner; to find, confirm and return lost, taken and runaway juveniles to their parents; and to find, confirm and return endangered, mentally impaired and elderly adults to their loved ones.
+The primary function of the VCIN/NCIC Unit is to review, verify, modify, delete, confirm, and enter various types of records on persons, vehicles, and other property.
+These records allow law enforcement to find, confirm and arrest wanted criminals; to verify and seize stolen property to further criminal investigations and to return property to its rightful owner; to find, confirm and return lost, taken and runaway juveniles to their parents; and to find, confirm and return endangered, mentally impaired and elderly adults to their loved ones.

 Law Enforcement Training Academy